smartlook/smartlook.github.io/_docs/custom-events.md

 permalink: /docs/custom-events/
 ---

-In case our defined events are not enough, you can add your own and we will track them.
-The format you need in your JavaSript is as follows:
+It may happen that our predefined events are not enough for what you need to track at this moment.
+No problem.
+Simply add your own events and we will track them as well.
+Maybe you already have on your site our API code which can [Identify Visitor](../identify-visitor/).
+Well in that case our **custom events** information (custom user action) will be displayed in recording as well.

+Code you need to insert in your site has a following format in **JavaScript**.

 ```javascript
 <script>